jonathan-g/kaya-explorer/README.md

 Credits
 -------

-The concept for this tool originated in Roger Pielke’s book, [*The Climate Fix*](https://books.google.com/books/about/The_Climate_Fix.html?id=WgcCoYsR41IC) and the tool follows the analysis presented in chapters 3–4 of that book.
+This tool was inspired by Roger Pielke’s book, [*The Climate Fix*](https://books.google.com/books/about/The_Climate_Fix.html?id=WgcCoYsR41IC) and the tool closely follows the analysis presented in chapters 3–4 of that book.

 See also,